situation-sh/situation/docs/index.md

 summary: IT data collection infrastructure
 ---

-Situation is a project that aims to **discover everything** on information systems, on its own.

-All IT operations require the knowledge of the underlying infrastructure (network, machines, apps... + all their relations).
-In practice, **this knowledge is very sparse and unreliable**, aggregated from different source:

-- people's knowledge
-- outdated diagrams/speadsheets
-- home-made scripts or manual debug
-- expensive IT tools (or manually-filled CMDB)

-Situation provides the core infrastructure to automatically collect and consolidate IT data.
+Situation provides the core infrastructure to automatically collect and consolidate IT data, on its own.
 Providing then an up-to-date and reliable view of the current state of your infra (or your home LAN).

 Now you are ready to build a context-rich IT tool above Situation.

+**Yet another scanning tool?**

+Situation is different from common tools like [nmap](https://nmap.org/), [telegraf](https://www.influxdata.com/time-series-platform/telegraf/) or [osquery](https://osquery.io/):

+1. It aims to run without prior knowledge
+2. Agents collaborate natively
+3. It builds the whole infra, namely the graph